Recent Posts

 By DaveS | September 26, 2008

-Silver St. George MedalI often receive emails and comments from soldiers and their families.
+St. George MedalsI often receive emails and comments from soldiers and their families.
 Each one of them is most often very touching and heartfelt.
 A while back, the mother of 2 sons serving in the military purchased a St. George medal for each of them shortly before they were deployed to Iraq.
 Saint George is the very popular patron saint of soldiers.
 She wrote that they were all she had in the world and hoped that the medals would help to guide and protect them and bring them home safely as she did not know what she’d do without them.

 I want to thank each and every member of our service men and women for bravely and proudly serving our country.
 I want to thank all of your families for what you do and they endure for your service.